bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He crouched down in front of Adrex again so their heads were leveled.
 "My friends and I have means to get around in this world, and do so extremely fast.
-Locating my beloved daughter tasks no time, and finding a place to get to her takes only slightly longer."
+Locating my beloved daughter takes no time, and finding a place to get to her takes only slightly longer."

 Percival's voice became even colder and almost a whisper, as he continued:
 "And when the first thing I see, emerging from the portal, is a dragonborn lying over my Vesper, claws out, ready to strike, praying to Tiamat, then it was only because I was dead set I could restrain you before you stroke, that I didn't shoot you dead on the spot."

-He twisted his fingers slightly, and the ironbands slowly started to tighten harder, squeezing Adrex to a painful state, to which Adrex' starterd to groan in pain:
+He twisted his fingers slightly, and the ironbands slowly started to tighten harder, squeezing Adrex to a painful state, to which Adrex started to groan in pain:
 "I...
 I didn't... pray to... "
-He had to use all his will to say the last part, as the bands tightened around his chest, shoulders, arms, and legs.
+He had to use all of his will to say the last part, as the bands almost crushed his chest, shoulders, arms, and legs.
 "...
 To Tiamat".

 "You know" the human retorted.